M/Y MARINA WONDER

 There is an increasing number of possibilities to rent a yacht in Greece, offering guests an opportunity to sample the excellent food, a burgeoning wine industry and a surge in luxury resorts and spas offering a range of wellness treatments.

-Greece can roughly be divided up into a number of island groups, each with different attractions and activities to offer the whole family while on a luxury yacht charter in Greece, whether you enjoy fun on the water or day trips ashore.
+Greece can roughly be divided up into a number of island groups, each with different attractions and activities to offer the whole family while on a luxury Greece yacht charter, whether you enjoy fun on the water or day trips ashore.
 These island groups include the Ionian Islands, the Cyclades, the Saronic Gulf Islands, the Sporades and the Dodecanese.

-A luxury yacht charter in the Greece is never boring!
+A luxury Greece yacht hire is never boring!
 The Ionian Islands – including Corfu, Paxos, Lefkas, Ithaka, Kefalonia and Zakynthos – have a cooler and lusher climate than other parts of Greece, and were historically occupied by the Venetians, French and British, so offer a rich melting pot of culture, cuisine and architecture.
 Hike among olive groves and try your hand at olive picking and making your own oil.
 Tour an ancient harbour town and taste the unique local delicacies.
-For the more active on board your luxury yacht charter in Greece, Lefkas has a growing reputation as a challenging and rewarding hotspot for advanced kite surfers.
+For the more active on board your luxury Greece yacht rental, Lefkas has a growing reputation as a challenging and rewarding hotspot for advanced kite surfers.